sblask-webextensions/webextension-bookmark-dial/README.md

 Known Issues
 ------------

+ - if a bookmark redirects to another page, thumbnail generation will fail as the URL of the bookmark will not match the page in the currently active tab
-Color chooser and file chooser close the popup.
-To change settings using them, go to the extension page in your browser's extension manager.
+ - color chooser and file chooser close the popup - to change settings using them, go to the extension page in your browser's extension manager

 Feedback
 --------